jenhausu/3rd-Party-Library-for-iOS/README.md

 * [MaterialKit](https://github.com/nghialv/MaterialKit) : Material design components for iOS written in Swift
 * [MAThemeKit](https://github.com/mamaral/MAThemeKit) : MAThemeKit provides iOS developers the ability to create a coherent color theme throughout their entire application using a single line of code
 * [ParseUI-iOS](https://github.com/ParsePlatform/ParseUI-iOS) : A collection of a handy user interface components to be used with the Parse iOS SDK.
+* [YangMingShan](https://github.com/yahoo/YangMingShan) : YangMingShan is a collection of iOS UI components that we created while building Yahoo apps.

 ### Color
 * [MPColorTools](https://github.com/marzapower/MPColorTools) : A collection of tools for handling colors on iOS SDK